|

 solutions, such as the central freestanding hinge (because it is slightly

-inclined with respect to vertical), the retractable front wheel, etc. For
+inclined with respect to vertical), the retractable front wheel, etc.

-the curiosity of our readers, we would like to point out that the
+For the curiosity of our readers, we would like to point out that the

 boy shown in one of the photos, with his finger in his mouth, is one of

-Mr. Rosario’s sons: his name is Carmelo and today he works for our company
+Mr. Rosario’s sons: his name is Carmelo and

 Some past documentation of entrepreneurial interest regarding Mr. Di Blasi